 Thien Dang is an Atlanta-based tech and media executive and entrepreneur who possesses over a decade of experience in helping fast companies grow and scale through integrating innovative technology into their workflows.
-Since 2017, he served as the Chief Executive Officer of Titan Autonomous, where he is dedicated to arming the medical and healthcare industries with tools and solutions to improve process efficiencies.
+Since 2017, he served as the Chief Executive Officer of Titan Autonomous, where he is dedicated to arming the medical and healthcare industries with tools and solutions to improve patient experiences, process efficiencies, and employee productivity.

 Barton Rice specializes in strategy and human capital management, aggregating nearly three decades of experience in information technology, economic development, manufacturing, and contract security.
 He possesses a Master of Business Administration from Emory University and serves as the Chief Strategy Officer for Titan Autonomous.
 Barton’s family was the founder of Barton Protective Services, Inc. that employed nearly 14,000 employees prior to the company being acquired.
 Under his command, Barton Protective Services was named as Fortune’s Best Company to Work for— five years, consecutively.